Updating the SiD Detector concept: Machine Detector Interface

 \subsection{Devices within \SI{25}{\centi\meter} of the beamline}

 While engineering of the R25 region of the detector has begun, much work remains.
 See for example Figure~\ref{fig:fig_MDI}.
 Devices within this region include:

-\begin{itemize} \item Beam pipe \item Luminosity Monitor \item A possible forward Hadron calorimiter \item Tungsten and polycarbonate masks \item BeamCal \item Feedback BPMs on incoming and outgoing beamlines after Beamcal and before QD0 \item The carbon fiber support tube that hold everything from the Beamcal to QD0 \item The piezo (or other) adjustment system, resident in the return yoke, that can align the support tube, allow the \SID Endcap Door to open and functions in the magnetic environment of the powered detector. \item The feedback kicker \item The gas valve and vacuum pumping system required to support detector interchange in push pull \item The Frequency Scanning Interferometer for tracking system alignment \item Any support system required to hold the fragile beampipe between the two support tubes \item Cable and Fiber pathways for power and signals \end{itemize}
+\begin{itemize} \item Beam pipe, the support system required to support the fragile beampipe between the two support tubes and Cable and Fiber pathways for power and signals \item Luminosity Monitor and a potential forward Hadron calorimeter \item Tungsten and polycarbonate masks \item The Feedback kicker, Feedback BPMs on the incoming and outgoing beamlines after Beamcal and before QD0 \item The carbon fiber support tube that hold everything from the Beamcal to QD0 \item The piezo (or other) adjustment system, resident in the return yoke, that can align the support tube, allow the \SID Endcap Door to open and functions in the magnetic environment of the powered detector.